-- Rather than opposing HR 3235, ACMG has proposed a minor modification to its language focused on collaborative agreements (NOT supervision) to encourage continuation of team-based models for patient care. - Collaborative agreements would not require supervision and would allow an enormous amount of flexibility.
+- Rather than opposing the Access to Genetic Counselor Services Act, ACMG is proposing a minor modification to the language of the bill, focused on collaborative agreements (NOT supervision) to encourage continuation of team-based models for patient care. - Collaborative agreements would not require supervision and would allow an enormous amount of flexibility.
 Such agreements would create an opportunity for healthcare professionals to ensure that protocols and procedures are in place to guide how patients will be managed in various situations.
+Like other common practice agreements, these could be individual or institutional-level agreements.
 Medical geneticists and genetic counselors could work together to develop model collaborative agreements for their various practice scenarios. - While we understand the desire of some genetic counselors for independent practice, ACMG maintains that the most effective practice models are those in which genetic counselors work collaboratively in a team environment with physicians and laboratory geneticists, particularly when assisting with activities that cross into the practice of medicine.
 Bi-directional communication between genetic counselors and physicians helps both counselors and physicians, and in turn leads to optimal patient care.
-The majority of genetic counselors currently work in such collaborative environments.
+The majority of genetic counselors currently work in such collaborative environments, and the collaborative agreement recommended by ACMG would not change the way they practice.